Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Related Work

 \section{Related Work}

-A large number of empirical works have proven validity and efficiency of PG/NPG based methods in games and other applications~\citep{silver2016mastering, silver2017mastering, guo2016deep, mousavi2017traffic,tian2019elf}, e.g., AlphaGo used policy gradients with Monte Carlo Tree Search (MCTS), achieving 99.8\% winning rate over other Go programs~\citep{silver2016mastering}. \citet{mousavi2017traffic} adopted deep policy gradients to predict best possible traffic signals in transportation.
+A large number of empirical works have proven the validity and efficiency of PG/NPG based methods in games and other applications~\citep{silver2016mastering, silver2017mastering, guo2016deep,mousavi2017traffic, tian2019elf}.
+Below we mostly focus on relevant algorithmic and theoretical papers.

 There is a long line of work developing computationally efficient algorithms for multi-agent RL in Markov games.
-The existing algorithms providing non-asymptotic guarantees are mainly categorized into two classes: value-based and policy-based.
-Value based approaches~\citep{shapley1953stochastic, patek1997stochastic, littman1994markov, bai2020provable, bai2020near} try to find optimal value function that is the unique fixed point under Bellman operator.
-Generally joint policy at NE can be obtained via dynamic programming type methods.
-Further, when game scale is large or when dynamics are inexact, Approximate Dynamic Programming (ADP) techniques are often needed to incorporate into value-based methods.
-Extending error propagation scheme of ADP developed by \citet{scherrer2012approximate} to two-player zero-sum games, \citet{perolat2015approximate} obtained a performance bound in general norms.
-Using this error propagation scheme on ADP, \citet{perolat2016use} adapted three value-based algorithms (PSDP, NSVI, NSPI) to two-player zero-sum setting.
+Value-based approaches~\citep{shapley1953stochastic, patek1997stochastic, littman1994markov, bai2020provable, bai2020near} try to find the optimal value function.
+When the size of the state-action space is large, Approximate Dynamic Programming (ADP) techniques are often incorporated into value-based methods.
+Extending the error propagation scheme of ADP developed by \citet{scherrer2012approximate} to two-player zero-sum games, \citet{perolat2015approximate} obtained a performance bound in general norms.
+Using this error propagation scheme on ADP, \citet{perolat2016use} adapted three value-based algorithms (PSDP, NSVI, NSPI) to the two-player zero-sum setting.
 Recently, \citet{yu2019provable} replaced the policy evaluation step of Approximate Modified Policy Iteration (AMPI) introduced by \citet{scherrer2015approximate} with function approximation in a Reproducing Kernel Hilbert Space (RKHS) and proved linear convergence to $l_\infty$-norm up to a statistical error.
-Our paper also leverages the error propagation analysis in \cite{perolat2015approximate}.
+While focusing on policy-based methods, our paper also leverages the error propagation analysis~\citep{perolat2015approximate}.